roeme/shgit/README.md

     Tells shgit to hook cd, so instead of cwd to $HOME by default, this will move to the current repo's root.

+* `verbose-exec` (Boolean, Default false)

+    Tells shgit to echo what git commands will be executed.
+This also expands your own git aliases to a certain degree.
+This is useful for teaching&learning git.

 ## Colors
 Colors can be configured through git, by using the standard `[color]` section.